 "Everyday Magic" is a unique handbook offering a practical path towards personal and spiritual transformation.
 Drawing on magical ideas and practices from several different wisdom traditions, including the Kabbalah, Wicca and Goddess spirituality, alchemy, Shamanism and the Tarot, Nevill Drury shows how to bring visionary empowerment into your everyday life to help you focus your goals and aspirations, and to connect with the Universal Spirit.
 As well as fulfilling these needs, real magic also helps restore our sense of the sacred.
 It changes the way we see the world and the way we interact with our fellow travellers.
 Everyday Magic explores: magical affirmations and creative visualization; the magic of colour; how to create a sacred space; magic at home and in the workplace; the magic of trees, flowers and herbs; the magic of love and sacred sex; Tarot card visualizations; shamanism, and the journey of the soul.

-About the Author Author, publisher and lecturer Nevill Drury is one of Australia?s leading writers in the field of esoteric non-fiction, specialising in such subject areas as the Western magical tradition, shamanism and the history of New Age spirituality.
+Author, publisher and lecturer Nevill Drury is one of Australia?s leading writers in the field of esoteric non-fiction, specialising in such subject areas as the Western magical tradition, shamanism and the history of New Age spirituality.
 He has also written a number of books on contemporary Australian art and holistic health, and has illustrated books for young children.
 Nevill?s books have been released in 25 countries and published in 18 languages.

 Nevill?s most recent publications in the field of esoteric non-fiction include Sacred Encounters: Shamanism and Magical Journeys of the Spirit (Watkins, London 2003); Magic and Witchcraft: from Shamanism to the Technopagans (Thames & Hudson, London and New York 2003); The New Age: the History of a Movement (Thames & Hudson, London and New York, 2004) and Homage to Pan: the life, art and sex magic of Rosaleen Norton (Creation Books, London 2009).
 Stealing Fire from Heaven: The Rise of Modern Western Magic ? which Nevill regards as perhaps his most significant book to date - will be published in March 2011 by Oxford University Press, New York.